 The problems above are discussed in greater detail at Firestone.
 Torque converter problems and solenoid problems (controls the flow of fluid through the transmission) can also contribute to a Nissan defective transmission, according to CarsDirect.

 California has one of the most extensive lemon laws in the nation to ensure consumer protection from defective transmissions.
 If it turns out that you have a lemon, your options are 1) to insist that the manufacturer repurchase or replace your vehicle or 2) let your attorney negotiate a cash settlement with the manufacturer.
-When you hire Neale & Fhima, our lemon law lawyers will explain your options so you can make an informed decision.
+When you hire Neale & Fhima, our trusted lemon law lawyer will explain your options so you can make an informed decision.
 Find out more in: What to Do if You Have a Lemon.

 The lemon law attorneys at Neale & Fhima have represented hundreds of clients who own Nissan vehicles with defective transmissions.
 Whether asking for financial compensation or a replacement vehicle, these clients successfully took big automakers to court and won.